JesseHantula/JokerPoker/documentation/architecture.md

 ##### The structure of the project follows the architecture shown below:
 ![Diagram](./pictures/architecture.png)

+## User Interface
+There are 3 main windows in the application:
+* Starting screen
+* Game screen
+* Results screen
+From the start screen, the user can start the game and will be brought to the game screen.
+From the game screen, the user can play the game and will be brought to the results screen.
+From the results screen, the user can start the game again and will be brought to the game screen.

 ## Application logic
 The following diagram shows the flow of the application logic:
 ```mermaid